 - 1. Have a Bachelor of Science (B.S.) degree in computer engineering, electrical engineering, or a closely related discipline.
 Applicants who earned a bachelor's degree in a closely related discipline, such as physics or mathematics, may be admitted with the provision that they take the prerequisite courses listed below.
 The Graduate Program Director will evaluate applicants from other disciplines on an individual basis. - 2.
 Have a minimum Grade Point Average (GPA) of 3.00 (A = 4.00) for their bachelor's degree. - 3.
-Have minimum GRE quantitative score of 600 and a minimum GRE analytical score within the 50th percentile.

-- 4. Applicants who fail to meet any of the above requirements may be admitted on a conditional status.
+Have minimum GRE quantitative score of 600 and a minimum GRE analytical score within the 50th percentile. - 4.
+Applicants who fail to meet any of the above requirements may be admitted on a conditional status.
 The Graduate Program Director will evaluate these cases on an individual basis. - 5.
-International students must submit minimum TOEFL scores of 213 on the computer-based test, 550 on the paper-based test, or 80 on the Internet-based test.
-Alternatively, students may submit a minimum IELTS score or 6.5 - 6.
+Submit the TOEFL scores (international students only) and show a minimum of 213 in the computer-based test, or 550 in the paper-based test, or 79 in Internet-based test. - 6.
 Submit a completed application form, a written statement of purpose indicating the applicant's interests and objectives, two letters of recommendation concerning the applicant's potential for succeeding in the graduate program, and official transcripts of all college level work.